Synthesizing Invariant Clusters for Polynomial Programs by Semidefinite Programming: Preliminaries

 \begin{mini}|s| {\mathclap{\substack{\bm{u}=(u_1,\ldots,u_r)}}}{\bm{c}^T\bm{u}} { } {} \addConstraint{a_{10}(\bm{x}) + a_{11}(\bm{x})u_1 + \dots + a_{1r}(\bm{x})u_r}{\geq 0}{\quad \forall \bm{x} \in K_1,} \addConstraint{\cdots \quad}{\cdots}{,} \addConstraint{a_{s0}(\bm{x}) + a_{s1}(\bm{x})u_1 + \dots + a_{sr}(\bm{x})u_r}{\geq 0}{\quad \forall \bm{x} \in K_s,} \end{mini} where

 and $a_{ij} \in \mathbb{R}[\bm{x}], i=1,\ldots,s;j=1,\ldots,r$ are known polynomials.

 The optimization \eqref{eqn:pop} is a polynomial optimization with a linear objective function over decision variables $u_i$ and some non-negative constraints on certain polynomials.
-Such a constraint demands that when $u_i$ are used as the coefficients of some known polynomials, the resulted linear combination of these polynomials are non-negative on some basic semialgebraic set $K_i$.
+Such a constraint demands that when $u_i$ are used to linearly combined some known polynomials, the resulted polynomials are non-negative on some known basic semialgebraic set $K_i$.

 By exploiting the relation between non-negative polynomials and sum-of-squares polynomials, some efficient methods have been proposed to solve this type of optimization problems.
-In particular, based on Putinar's Positivstellensatz, Lasserre \cite{lasserre2000global} showed that we can use the following hierarchy of sum-of-squares (SOS) relaxations (every choice of natural number $d$ corresponds to a SOS programming problem):
+In particular, based on Putinar's Positivstellensatz, Lasserre \cite{lasserre2000global} showed that we can use the following hierarchy of sum-of-squares relaxations (every choice of natural number $d$ corresponds to a SOS programming problem):

 \begin{mini}|s| {\mathclap{\substack{\bm{u}=(u_1,\ldots,u_r)}}}{\bm{c}^T\bm{u}} { } {} \addConstraint{a_{10}(\bm{x}) + \sum_{j=1}^{r}a_{1j}(\bm{x})u_j}{= \sigma_{10}(\bm{x}) + \sum_{j=1}^{m_1} \sigma_{1j}(\bm{x})g_{1j}(\bm{x}),} \addConstraint{\cdots \quad}{\cdots,} \addConstraint{a_{s0}(\bm{x}) + \sum_{j=1}^{r}a_{sj}(\bm{x})u_j}{= \sigma_{s0}(\bm{x}) + \sum_{j=1}^{m_1} \sigma_{sj}(\bm{x})g_{sj}(\bm{x}),} \end{mini} where